 Use a WordPress Firewall:

-A Website Firewall is very important in this world of ever increasing threats.
+A WordPress Firewall is very important in this world of ever increasing threats.
 Astra is a WordPress Firewall which protects you against malware, bots, brute-force, SQLi, XSS, XST and much more.
 Astra offers complete security for your website without you having to do anything!